NotTejasRao/AdiCards/README.md

 # LeetCards
-_A flashcard webapp created in Python using Django._
+_A flashcard web application created in Python using Django._

 ## Screenshots